Glendale Public Art Master Plan

 Online tools for more efficient outreach

 The project team used coUrbanize as the centralized resource for all of the community outreach on the project.
 To reach people as they went about their days, they posted signs across the city in 4 different languages that collected feedback through SMS text messages on coUrbanize.
-Any community member who visited the site on coUrbanize could translate it into their own language.
+Any community member who visited the coUrbanize project platform could translate it into their own language.

 Our partnership with coUrbanize worked perfectly for three main reasons: we had a short timeline, we wanted to be as inclusive as possible, and it was cost-efficient.